 There are few things more spectacular than lifting off in a helicopter and soaring over Alaska’s glacier-filled terrain or out across its shimmering waters.
-Suitable for all ages.
-Get a taste for helicopter flightseeing on a 30-minute trip into the 20-Mile river valley and the heart of glacier country.
+Get a taste for helicopter flightseeing on a 30-minute trip or choose a longer tour with a glacier landing.
+Shuttle available from Anchorage.

 For outstanding viewing and incredible access to remote places, there’s nothing like flightseeing by helicopter.
-Join Tanalian Aviation – a locally-owned, highly-respected helicopter tour and charter company – for excursions that reveal hidden sites just minutes from Anchorage.
+Join Alaska Helicopter Tours – a locally-owned, highly-respected helicopter tour and charter company – for excursions that reveal hidden sites just minutes from Anchorage.
 Spot wildlife from the air, stand on a glacier or land on a remote airstrip.

 Explore Alaska from above with this family-owned company that operates out of Anchorage.
 Options include flying above Denali, Knik and Colony Glacier, the Chugach Mountains, and more!

 Enjoy a bird’s eye view of Alaska’s scenic highlights on a flightseeing tour with Rust’s Flying Service, where every passenger gets a window seat.
 Tour options include a short 30-minute Anchorage Flightseeing Safari, a flight to Denali, Denali plus a glacier landing, and more.
 Tours begin at Anchorage’s Lake Hood, the world’s busiest seaplane airport.

 Trail Ridge Air offers an on-demand perspective of Alaska’s wilderness, with personable and knowledgeable pilots.
 Watch for wildlife, check out massive glaciers, alpine lakes, Denali, or even Lake Clark National Park.
 Trail Ridge accommodates for the busiest of schedules, with flights ranging from one hour to a full day.